carbon-language/carbon-lang/lld/docs/design.rst

 place the content of the atoms into it.

 lld uses a plug-in model for writing output files.
 All concrete writers (e.g.
-ELF, mach-o, etc) are subclasses of the lld::Writer classs.
+ELF, mach-o, etc) are subclasses of the lld::Writer class.

 Unlike the Reader class which has just one method to instantiate an lld::File, the Writer class has multiple methods.
 The crucial method is to generate the